Vertica Analytics Platform Version 9.2.x Documentation

 - The cluster to which you are restoring the backup has:

-- The same number of hosts as the one used to create the backup
+- The same number of nodes as the one used to create the backup

 - The same architecture (Enterprise Mode or Eon Mode) as the one used to create the backup